 Syria Refugee Crisis

-Three years after the outbreak of the Syria conflict, the IRC is assisting more than 2 million Syrian refugees as well as those trapped by the violence inside the country.
+Three years after the outbreak of the Syria conflict, the IRC is assisting more than 4 million Syrian refugees and Syrians trapped by the violence inside the country.
 We provide medical and other critical aid, ensure refugees have access to their legal rights, and help women and girl victims of violence.

 A new IRC report reveals the challenges Syrian women face, and brings their voices to the world.
 Learn more>>